-I am a first-year graduate student in the anthropology program here and work as a research and teaching assistant.
+I am a second-year graduate student in the anthropology program here and work as a research assistant.
 My primary research interests lie in the Eastern Woodlands, especially the archaeology of the Carolinas, but I have some background in the archaeology of the Americas more generally.
 For my undergraduate thesis I conducted a stylistic and distributional analysis of chunkey stones, artifacts involved in a popular game originating at the Pre-Colombian city of Cahokia, Illinois.

 Undergraduate Senior Thesis: “The Styles and Distributions of Chunkey Stones in the Eastern Woodlands”.
 Supervised by Dr. Vincas Steponaitis.